opensearch-project/sql/README.md

 ## Documentation

-Please refer to the [SQL Language Reference Manual](./docs/user/index.rst), [Piped Processing Language (PPL) Reference Manual](./docs/experiment/ppl/index.rst) and [Technical Documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring opendistro-elasticsearch-sql plugin.
+Please refer to the [SQL Language Reference Manual](./docs/user/index.rst), [Piped Processing Language (PPL) Reference Manual](./docs/experiment/ppl/index.rst) and [Technical Documentation](https://opendistro.github.io/for-elasticsearch-docs) for detailed information on installing and configuring plugin.
 Looking to contribute?
 Read the instructions on [Development Guide](./docs/developing.rst) and then submit a patch!

 ## SQL Engine V2